twenty6two/bnt-website/docroot/modules/contrib/mailchimp/modules/mailchimp_campaign/README.md

 which you can copy/paste manually into the content region.

 ## Troubleshooting
-### Campaigns, lists, or templates have not updated from Mailchimp?
+### Campaigns, audiences, or templates have not updated from Mailchimp?
   Try clearing the Drupal cache and reloading the page.
 ### Cannot edit a campaign?
   Check to see if the campaign has already been sent.
 Sent campaigns cannot be